 - Disability - Treating a qualified individual with a disability unfavorably because they have a disability.

 - Veteran Status - Treating job applicant or employees unfavorably because of military status.
 Federal contractors and subcontractors (those who receive government funds) are required to take affirmative action to employ and advance in employment qualified Vietnam era veterans who served on active duty during a war, or in a campaign or expedition for which a campaign or badge has been authorized.

 - Sexual Orientation - Treating someone unfavorably because of their sexual orientation and/or gender identity; or becuase they are gay, lesbian, bisexual, transgendered, pansexual or polysexual.

 - Gender Identity - A person’s sense of identification with either the male or female sex, as manifested in appearance, behavior, and other aspects of the person’s life.

 - Genetic Information - Title II of the Genetic Information Nondiscrimination Act of 2008 (GINA), prohibits genetic information discrimination in employment.
 GINA prohibits the use of genetic information in making employment decisions, requesting, requiring or purchasing genetic information, and strictly limits the disclosure of genetic information.

 - Peer Harassment - Harassment of students by other students is addressed by certain provisions in the Student Handbook under the Code of Student Conduct and is administered by the Office of Student Life.

 The Discrimination and Harassment Complaint Form allows you to provide additional information regarding your complaint.
-Completed forms should be sent to the Employee Relations and Compliance Office in Human Resources.
+Completed forms should be sent to the Employee Relations Office in Human Resources.